vic9112/gem5-exercises/slides/02-Using-gem5/09-sampling.md

 There is an example in [`materials/02-Using-gem5/09-sampling/02-elfies/run-elfies.py`](../../materials/02-Using-gem5/09-sampling/02-elfies/run-elfies.py)

-We can run it with the following command but it is not suggested because it will take too long.
+We can run it with the following command but it is not suggested because **it will take too long**.

 ```bash
 gem5 -re run-elfies.py